FayAgg/IMAGE-PROCESSING-/README.md

 # IMAGE-PROCESSING-
-exercises from lesson image processing @ceid, done in mallab.
+exercises from lesson image processing @ceid, done in matlab.